LesSyl/Frontend-Mentor---Qr-code/README.md

 ### What I learned

 Above all, I learned how to use the frontendmentor.
 It was a project through which I practised writing code in html and sass.
+I remembered the basic rules of code writing.

 ## Author